mythreya2023/Remindo/README.md

 **Remindo** began as a business idea and quickly transformed into a fully deployed application.
 It connected wholesalers with retailers to streamline bulk saree purchases.
 Retailers could browse through a marketplace of wholesalers, choose a shop, explore their products, and place orders that they could track.
 Meanwhile, wholesalers had full control over their shops, managing products, viewing orders, and communicating with retailers.
 Remindo also featured **push notifications and email notifications** to ensure every order and update reached the user instantly.

+It was DEPLOYED in March 2021 and shut down in Dec 2021.

 ## 🛠️ Key Features

 - **Marketplace View**: Retailers can view and choose from various wholesale shops.